tomvladik/Lyyyra/README.md

 make test-all
 ```

+### Continuous Integration

+- Automated builds live in [.github/workflows/build-release.yml](.github/workflows/build-release.yml).
+- The workflow runs Go/Vitest tests, performs a Windows Wails build, zips `Lyyyra.exe`, and exposes it as an artifact on tag pushes (`v*`) or manual dispatches.

 ## Development

 - `make wails-dev` / `wails dev` – Wails + Vite dev server (hot reload on http://localhost:34115)
 - The devcontainer targets WebKitGTK 4.1 (`webkit2_41`).
 Override via `WEBKIT_TAG=webkit2_40 make wails-dev` if needed.
+- Inside a headless devcontainer there is no GUI session, so `make wails-dev` automatically falls back to `xvfb-run` when `$DISPLAY` is empty.
+Install it via `sudo apt-get update && sudo apt-get install -y xvfb` if the command is missing, or run `xvfb-run -a wails dev -tags "dev webkit2_41"` manually.

 ## Make Targets